Can An Electrical Panel Be In A Bathroom?

 Any panel installed in a bathroom before the 1993 edition of the NEC took effect in the area does not have to be moved, but it will need to be relocated when it is replaced as part of any service upgrade.

-Experts do not recommend putting the electrical panel in the bathroom, as it is mostly wet or damp.
+Experts do not recommend putting the electrical panel in the bathroom, as it is mostly wet.